 An Illinois business license gives your Limited Liability Company (LLC) permission to operate in a certain location or within a specific industry.

-While we can’t walk you through any applicable license applications step-by-step, we do provide helpful resources like:
+We can’t walk you through any applicable license applications step-by-step, because every business is unique.
+But we do provide helpful resources like:

 - information about state licensing rules

 And if you want to just hire a company to do the research for you, we have a recommendation below.